robbiew/sauce-edit/README.md

 ## TO-DO
 - Make Comment record editable
+- Optionally save as a new file instead of overwriting
-- Make a term-based GUI form
+- Make it more of an interactive, term-based GUI form
 - Test Windows, ARM
-- Better theme laout and colors :)
+- Better theme/layout, colors :)